askonomm/dompa/README.md

 # Dompa

 A _work-in-progress_ HTML5 document parser.
-It takes an input of an HTML string, parses it into a node tree, and provides an API that aims to be [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) compatible to modify said node tree.
+It takes an input of an HTML string, parses it into a node tree, and provides an API for querying and manipulating the node tree.

 ## Install